NuclearTalent/Bayes2019/discussion_questions/index.md

 1. Does machine learning as commonly practiced use Bayesian ideas?

 1. What is a Bayesian neural network?

+1. What is the main challenge when performing Bayesian output predecitions using a neural network?

 <p>[Return to <a href="#Categories">Categories</a>]</p>